 Latest Grants Will Help Roswell Park Engage Underrepresented Students in Science, Improve Treatments for Cancer

-BUFFALO, N.Y. — New and promising projects proposed by Roswell Park Cancer Institute (RPCI) researchers have recently attracted $1.76 million in outside investment to the Western New York region.
+BUFFALO, N.Y. — New and promising projects proposed by Roswell Park Comprehensive Cancer Center (Roswell Park) researchers have recently attracted $1.76 million in outside investment to the Western New York region.
 The grants include competitive National Cancer Institute (NCI) grants and subcontracts, as well as awards from private funders.
 They cover a variety of endeavors, ranging from summer internships for students underrepresented in scientific fields to ambitious studies aimed at improving cancer treatments for lymphoma and ovarian, lung, kidney and prostate cancers.

 The grant awardees and descriptions of the funded research are as follows: